 At Amsleigh Park Primary School our Literacy Program is one in which reading, writing, speaking and listening are integrated in a supportive and stimulating environment to foster independent, reflective and critical thinking.

-At Amsleigh Park PS, we provide purposeful, enjoyable, relevant and meaningful activities to engage our students and we are proud to say that our students really are 21st Century Learners!
+Teachers use the approaches and the strategies listed in the Department of Education’s Literacy Toolkit to develop a love for reading and writing.
+At Amsleigh Park, we provide purposeful, relevant and meaningful activities to support students lifelong learning of literacy and are proud to say that our students really are 21st century learners.

 Mathematics Mathematics provides students with access to important mathematical ideas, knowledge and skills that they will draw on in their personal and work lives.
 The curriculum also provides students, as life-long learners, with the basis on which further study and research in mathematics and applications in many other fields are built.
 (Victorian Curriculum 2015)